openshift/origin-ci-tool/oct/prepare/roles/prepare/README.md

 this role touches.

 This role is expected to be run as the first step on a new host, or as the first role after the `provision` role.
-It is expected that the `sync` role is run after this step in order to bring relevant source code to the host.
+It is expected that the `docker` role is run after this step in order to bring relevant source code to the host.